 Users need to get on board with this process.
 You can configure options to force them to be registered.
-Next, logon to the service and the user will be prompted to set its password-reset options.
+Next, log on to the service and the user will be prompted to set their password-reset options.
 My advice is to take this into consideration and prepare some educational materials for users before rolling it out.
 You don’t want to get your users by surprise.
 It requires some action from them, and it is always hard.

 However, the good news is that recently there have been some updates in Azure AD and if you provide a mobile phone number as part of your user data, you will be able to automatically use it to register people in self-service password reset.

 So now, let’s make things a bit complicated – what if you had on-premises users synchronized to the cloud?
-One option is to use MIM and to do this process entirely onpremises I explained to you a moment before.
+One option is to use MIM and to do this process entirely on-premises as I’ve explained to you a moment before.

 But if you are using AAD Connect you can also use Azure AD self-service which we have just discussed.
 What you need is to configure password write-back option, and that’s it.
 Now your Azure AD can reset password in an on-premises environment.

 By the way – both solutions, MIM and Azure AD allow you to handle account lockout as well.
-Now when we know our options, let’s share some experience from the real world.
+Now that we know our options, let’s share some experience from the real world.

 Password reset – best practices

 Plan this process.
 Change is hard, and you need to educate your people.
-Putting service in place is not the end of the project.
+Putting the service in place is not the end of the project.
 You need to get this message to your users.
-You also want to limit their friction related to the service.
-Plan educational materials, instructional videos, and anything to let them go with it quickly.
+You also want to limit the friction related to the service.
+Plan educational materials, instructional videos, and anything to let them run with it quickly.

 The last thing – I will reveal a secret… remember those security questions?
 THEY DON’T WORK.
 DON’T DO THIS TO YOUR USERS.
 They can’t remember questions they answered or to be sure to remember it clearly, they put simple answers.
 In the first case, it makes them frustrated with such a solution.
 In the latter, it is bad for your security.